 At the beginning of this process, you should start by asking yourself some general questions like these about your customers.
 Also, is your customer an individual one, or maybe a company?
 The approach would be very different, so take the time to analyze all the important aspects before proceeding further.

 Someone who understood the meaning of customer retention in a true sense of the word is definitely the Amazon CEO Jeff Bezos.
 He’s known for saying, “Start with the customer and work backward” and he literally did it.
 During their meetings, there always used to be an empty chair that represented the customer.
 In that way, the employees were always reminded who is their main focus.
 Nowadays, Amazon has employees trained to represent the customer’s opinions and concerns.

-By having a clear idea for whom you are creating the product or service will spear your company wasting time and money, and at the same time, you are in a great path in conducting the strategy that customer retention requires.
+Having a clear idea for whom you are creating the product or service will spear your company wasting time and money, and at the same time, you are on a great path in conducting the strategy that customer retention requires.

-Alternatively, you can keep staying informed with various channels including emails, call centers or social media – it is the best approach in order to drive customer experience culture.
+Alternatively, you can keep staying informed with various communication channels including emails, call centers, or social media – it is the best approach in order to drive customer experience culture.

 When some problem arises, let your customer explain the situation and ask the right questions.
 This approach has an interesting name – “The 5 Whys”.
 Instead of superficially dealing with the problem and asking some wage, general questions, this approach requires that the customer support continues to ask why a certain situation arose to better shed light on the processes that could potentially be a problem.
 The researchers came to the conclusion that asking around 5 questions is usually enough to come to the core of the problem, so that is how this approach got named.

 All these steps are very important in terms of customer retention, but at the same time, most of the companies don’t pay so much attention to them.